jusikXL/developer-hub/src/pages/next-steps.md

 The [protocol fee](/protocol-fee) will reduce **to 0%** by participating in **governance** and **ecosystem growth**.

+## Native Drop

+Users will have an option to receive a small [native drop](https://docs.layerzero.network/v2/developers/evm/protocol-gas-settings/options#lznativedrop-option) on the **destination chain**, sufficient to cover approximately 3-4 transfers of destination tokens, for example.

 ## Offer Parameters

 An additional `extra` field of arbitrary bytes will be added to the [offer parameters](/offer#parameters) to store extra chain-specific info, such as Solana token program.